Fair Oaks–Fairfax Boulevard Line

-The Fair Oaks–Fairfax Boulevard Line, designated as Route 1C, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Dunn Loring station of the Orange Line of the Washington Metro and McConnell Public Safety and Transportation Operations Center on the weekdays and Fair Oaks Mall on the weekends.
-This line provides service within the neighborhoods of Merrifield and Fair Oaks in Fairfax County and the City of Fairfax.
-Trips are roughly 30 minutes on weekdays, and 60 minutes on weekends.
+The Fair Oaks–Fairfax Boulevard Line, designated as Route 1C, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Dunn Loring station of the Orange Line of the Washington Metro and McConnell Public Safety and Transportation Operations Center on the weekdays and Fair Oaks Mall on the weekends.
+This line provided service within the neighborhoods of Merrifield and Fair Oaks in Fairfax County and the City of Fairfax.
+Trips were roughly 30 minutes on weekdays, and 60 minutes on weekends.

 Route Description and Service

-The 1C operates from Four Mile Run division on a daily schedule.
-The 1C operates on weekdays between Dunn Loring station and McConnell Public Safety and Transportation Operations Center via Arlington Boulevard and Fairfax Boulevard.
-During the weekends, the 1C operates on a shortened route, operating up to Fair Oaks Mall.
-The 1C runs through the neighborhoods in Fairfax County, such as Merrifield and Woodburn, within Arlington Boulevard.
-The 1C also runs through marketplaces and businesses in Fairfax County and the City of Fairfax.
+The 1C operated from Four Mile Run division on a daily schedule.
+The 1C operated on weekdays between Dunn Loring station and McConnell Public Safety and Transportation Operations Center via Arlington Boulevard and Fairfax Boulevard.
+During the weekends, the 1C operated on a shortened route, only operating up to Fair Oaks Mall.
+The 1C ran through the neighborhoods in Fairfax County, such as Merrifield and Woodburn, within Arlington Boulevard.
+The 1C also ran through marketplaces and businesses in Fairfax County and the City of Fairfax.